How to Close Bank Accounts Before Leaving China

 Plan Ahead

-Start the account closure process at least a month before your departure to allow time for any issues that may arise.
+Start the account closure process at least one month before your departure.

 Communicate with Your Bank

-Keep in touch with your bank.
-Inform them of your departure and ensure they have your updated contact information.
+Inform your bank of your departure and ensure they have your updated contact information.

 Keep Records